xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberreftype/ambiguityscope.md

+The ambiguity resolution scope for member reference disambiguation.

 ## Signature

 ```typescript
 ambiguityscope?: string | undefined;
 ```

+## Remarks

+Provides optional scope information used to resolve ambiguous member references when multiple members with identical names exist within the documentation context.
+This field assists in ensuring accurate member identification when name conflicts occur.

+Note that this deviates from the XML Schema definition where it is marked as required, but in practice may be undefined for certain member references.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>